 “Slow and steady wins the race.”
 Remember this phrase?
 This underlines the method of sustaining the simplicity of “quality over quantity.”

-Hospitals are routinely exploring fresh new ideas to improve the patient, employee, and physician experience.
+Hospitals are routinely exploring fresh new ideas to improve team building through patient, employee, and the physician experience.
 But where do you begin?
 Hospitals tend to center their focus on striving towards the big improvements and projects, while overlooking the small victories.
 They may be small, but their impacts are mighty.
 Even better.
 You can start tomorrow at no cost to your budget.

 All the small things

 Start observing and appreciating the tiny accomplishments in the hospital.
 Whether or not you already do this, it’s the little things that can go the distance.